Please note CHA Learning reserves the right to modify, cancel, or make additions to these policies and procedures at any time.

 The Vice President, Learning and Development may terminate a student’s enrolment in any program for contravention of CHA Learning’s policies and procedures, or for failing to meet academic standards for their program.
 Non-payment of tuition fees is also grounds for termination from the program.

-Students who are terminated from any of programs or courses are not eligible to postpone their studies.
+Students who are terminated from any program or course are not eligible to postpone their studies.

-Students who are terminated from any of the programs or courses are not entitled to a credit or refund of their tuition fee at any time.
+Students who are terminated from any program or course are not entitled to a credit or refund of their tuition fee at any time.
+In addition, their transcript will indicate a failure in any active course and/or an incomplete status for a program.

-Under most circumstances, students may re-apply/return to the program.
+Under some circumstances, students may re-apply/return to the program.
 Students may apply for recognition of prior course completion, if applicable.
-Students terminated for noncompliance with academic policies may not be allowed to re-apply for a period of 3 years, or at the discretion of the Vice President, Learning & Development. (see sections B:3-B:5).
+Students terminated for noncompliance with academic policies may not be allowed to re-apply, at the discretion of the Vice President, Learning & Development. (see sections B:3-B:5).

 E:6 WITHDRAWALS